On this page:

 Delivering projects that implement priority actions

-The East Gippsland CMA will support organisations to deliver projects that implement priority actions within Gippsland Lakes Ramsar Site Management Plan and other regional strategies, guided by a revised ‘Gippsland Lakes Priorities Plan’.
-Clear governance is provided through a second term of the Gippsland Lakes Coordinating Committee (GLCC).
+The East Gippsland CMA supports organisations to deliver projects that implement priority actions within Gippsland Lakes Ramsar Site Management Plan and other regional strategies, guided by a revised ‘Gippsland Lakes Priorities Plan’.
+Clear governance has been provided through a second term of the Gippsland Lakes Coordinating Committee (GLCC).

-The project is delivered across the Gippsland Lakes and its catchments.
-Whilst on ground projects have a focus on the Gippsland Lakes Ramsar site (and the implementation of the Gippsland Lakes Ramsar Site Management Plan (GLRSMP)), the project will also implement works in major contributing catchments, including:
+The project was delivered across the Gippsland Lakes and its catchments.
+Whilst on ground projects had a focus on the Gippsland Lakes Ramsar site (and the implementation of the Gippsland Lakes Ramsar Site Management Plan (GLRSMP)), the project also implemented works in major contributing catchments, including:

 • riparian areas